tada/pljava/src/site/markdown/use/unenforced.md

 For news of possible directions for policy enforcement in future PL/Java versions, please bookmark [this wiki page][jep411].

+### Defensive coding

+#### Java system properties

+It can be laborious to audit a code base for assumptions that a given Java system property has a value that is reliable.
+In the case of no policy enforcement, when any system property can be changed by any code at any time, best practice is to rely on defensive copies taken early, before arbitrary user code can have run.

+For example, `PrintWriter.println` uses a copy of the `line.separator` property taken early in the JVM's own initialization, so code that relies on `println` to write a newline will be more dependable than code using `line.separator` directly.

+PL/Java itself takes a defensive copy of all system properties early in its own startup, immediately after adding the properties that PL/Java sets.
+The `frozenSystemProperties` method of the `org.postgresql.pljava.Session` object returns this defensive copy, as a subclass of `java.util.Properties` that is unmodifiable (throwing `UnsupportedOperationException` from methods where a modification would otherwise result).

 [policy]: policy.html
 [jpms]: jpms.html
 [vmoptions]: ../install/vmoptions.html